 Her passion for cultural art and literature led to the creation of Village Tales, a literary artistry media platform that recognizes the value of diversity with a simple goal—to promote culture insight through art and literature with respect to the unique quality of all people.
 As a hobby, Lewis cross-stitch painting and photographs of interesting subjects and auctioned the pieces to fund the different humanitarian projects she’s involved with—Better Day Academy school building project, Sapo-Books-for-Kids Campaign, and PJ’s and Blanket Project.

 Lewis writes full-time and lives with her family in Georgia.

-My new children's book to be released Oct.
-2017
+My new children's book is available!

 Eight-year-old Toby Pannoh lives with his family in Grand Kru County, Liberia.
 Toby behaves most of the time, but not his five-year-old little sister, Mah.
 She cries for things, loves to slam doors and hates to take afternoon naps.
 In order to deal with Mah’s tantrums, Toby decides to teach his little sister some good manners to help her behave better.
 Cleverly, he uses the alphabets, teaching Mah her alphabets and good manners.